Rights and responsibilities

 - make sure your new home meets the let-able standard

-- keep your home structurally sound and in good repair
+- keep your home structurally sound and in good repair (including any stone wall surrounding your property)

 - provide local management by well-trained staff